If you’re a high handicapper, chances are you lose a lot of shots in the short game.

 Mini Product Reviews of Our Best Wedges

-Cleveland are renowned for their wedges and they’re hugely popular with both professionals and amateurs.
+Cleveland is renowned for its wedges and they’re hugely popular with both professionals and amateurs.
 We think their CBX is the perfect choice for higher handicappers.

 The CBX wedge is made with what Cleveland call a ‘Dual V-Sole’.
 It creates a unique club head shape, with a slightly wider toe and a narrower heel.